SCL Decoding of Non-Binary Linear Block Codes: Introduction

 In \cite{dynamicfrozen}, it was revealed that any linear block code can be interpreted as a polar code with dynamic frozen symbols.
-Recent research further proposed a general transformation from binary linear block codes (B-LBCs) to polar codes with dynamic frozen symbols \cite{linhuang}.
+Subsequently, successive cancellation (SC) decoding of RS codes was proposed in \cite{RS_SC}, where RS codes are transformed into non-binary polar codes.
+Sequential decoding and permutation-based decoding were applied in \cite{RS_SC, RS_SCS, RS_SCP} to further improve the decoding performance.
+Recent research proposed a general transformation from binary linear block codes (B-LBCs) to polar codes with dynamic frozen symbols\cite{linhuang, linhuang2}.
 It established a one-to-one mapping between B-LBC codewords and polar codewords, in which a permutation matrix is required to adjust the information set of the polar code.
-Consequently, successive cancellation (SC) \cite{arikan2009polar} and SC list (SCL) \cite{tal2015list, niu2012crc} decoding can be applied as soft-decision decoding algorithms for B-LBCs.
+Consequently, SC and SC list (SCL) \cite{tal2015list, niu2012crc} decoding, and their fast decoding version\cite{Simplified, broadcast, fastSCL_journal}, can be applied to decode B-LBCs.

 In this paper, SCL decoding is proposed for NB-LBCs that are defined over a finite field of characteristic two, i.e., $\mathbb{F}_{2^r}$, where $r$ is the extension degree.
 By establishing a one-to-$r$ mapping between the binary composition of each non-binary codeword and $r$ binary polar codewords, SCL decoding of the $r$ polar codes can be performed with a complexity of $\mathcal{O}(rLN\text{log}_2N)$, where $L$ is the SCL decoding list size.
-An $r$-step decoding path sorting strategy is further proposed to facilitate the decoding.
-Simulation results on extended RS (eRS) codes and non-binary extended BCH (NB-eBCH) codes show that SCL decoding can outperform their state-of-the-art soft-decision decoding, including the Chase-BM and the KV decoding, with fewer finite field arithmetic operations.
+A simplified path sorting is further proposed to facilitate the decoding.
+Simulation results on short-length extended RS (eRS) codes and non-binary extended BCH (NB-eBCH) codes show that SCL decoding can outperform their state-of-the-art soft-decision decoding with fewer finite field arithmetic operations.
 Moreover, for length-16 eRS codes, their maximum-likelihood (ML) decoding performances can be approached with a moderate list size.